 By the time the rabbit-boar stew was ready, he felt he had gotten it as sharp as it was going to get.
 He set down the knife and stood up to test out his handiwork.
 The makeshift spear was almost as tall as he was, more than slightly crooked, and a bit too heavy.
 It was better than nothing though.
 He gave it a few experimental stabs.

 It will serve.
-He decided.